-As of December 31, 2017, we owned one pending European priority application covering the use of an inhibitor of C5a activity, for example, IFX-1, for treating HS and other cutaneous, neutrophilic inflammatory diseases.
-We plan to file additional patent applications claiming priority to this European application in the United States and other jurisdictions which, if granted, would be expected to expire in 2038, excluding any additional term for patent term adjustments or patent term extensions.
+As of December 31, 2018, we owned two pending U.S. non-provisional patent applications, 7 pending foreign patent applications, on pending European patent application and two pending applications under the PCT covering the use of an inhibitor of C5a activity, for example, IFX-1, for treating HS and other cutaneous, neutrophilic inflammatory diseases.
+We plan to file additional European and foreign patent applications on the basis of the two pending applications under the PCT which, if granted, would be expected to expire in 2038, excluding any additional term for patent term adjustments or patent term extensions.